 The interval is usually 20 minutes long, so there is time to use the toilet or buy an ice cream.
 Some shorter children’s shows don’t have intervals but our volunteers will be able to advise you on the day.
 There are two clocks in the foyer that tell you the expected interval and finishing time of the performance.

 There are limited toilets in the Stalls, but we can direct you to other facilities when the theatre is busy.
-Please be aware that all the male toilets have open urinals, but you are welcome to use the equal access toilet if that is more appropriate.
+Please be aware that all the male toilets have open urinals and the Gents toilet in the Gallery doesn't have a cubicle, but you are welcome to use the accessible toilet in the Stalls if that is more appropriate.

-There are baby changing facilities in the equal access toilet in the Stalls.
+There are baby changing facilities in the accessible toilet in the Stalls area.

 Food and drink:

 We have three bars in the Opera House all of which are open to families and serve a range of soft drinks, crisps and sweets.
 We also have tap water available on each bar.
 Drinks can be taken to your seats in plastic glasses/bottles, cardboard cups or cartons.
+All plastic glasses, cups and lids are made from compostable or biodegradable material and our straws are made from Vegeware or paper.
 If there is an interval we serve different flavoured Ice creams, orange ice lollies and non-dairy sorbet from the front of the Stalls, the Dress Circle landing and behind the Upper Circle balustrade.